tgenman/STEM_vault/notes/math/combinatorics/The bijection rule.md

 TARGET DECK: math::combinatorics
 START
 math_complex
-TITLE: The bijection rule
+FRONT: The bijection rule
-DESCRIPTION: Let $A$ and $B$ be two finite sets.
+BACK: Let $A$ and $B$ be two finite sets.
 Then there exists are [[Bijective mapping property (function)|Bijection]] $\phi: A \rightarrow B$ if and only if the sets $A$ and $B$ have the same number of elements
 FORMULA:
 ADDITIONAL: